How 3D Printing is Disrupting the Jewelry Industry

 Jeweller and customer can discuss the design together, and an hour later, the customer can hold and try on a real, physical model of the ring.
 In jewelry retail, on-site digital design combined with the speed of 3D printing has drastically shortened the feedback loop between designer and customer.

-Formlabs’ Castable Wax Resin designs combine the smooth surface finish characteristic of stereolithography (SLA) 3D printing technology with precise print settings.
+3D printing jewelry patterns in Formlabs’ Castable Wax Resin combines the smooth surface finish characteristic of stereolithography (SLA) 3D printing technology with precise print settings.
 Thanks to a precisely controlled laser, extraordinary design details—delicate filigrees, raised text, and detailed pavé stone settings—can be captured with amazing sharpness.

 How To Print and Cast Jewelry With Castable Wax Resin